nasa/GeneLab_Data_Processing/Methyl-Seq/Pipeline_GL-DPPD-7113_Versions/GL-DPPD-7113.md

 ## 2. Adapter trimming/quality filtering
 See `trim_galore --help` or [TrimGalore User Guide](https://github.com/FelixKrueger/TrimGalore/blob/0.6.10/Docs/Trim_Galore_User_Guide.md) for more info on any of the below.

+Additionally, the Bismark documentation also includes guidelines for specific MethylSeq library types: [Bismark library type guide](http://felixkrueger.github.io/Bismark/bismark/library_types/).
+Some library types will require additional 5' and/or 3' hard trimming to remove the signature of the oligos used for random priming.
+Leaving these bases may cause misalignments and methylation biases.

 <br>

 ### If not RRBS or if RRBS using MseI digestion